A Hecke action on $G_1T$-modules: Introduction

-It is not so difficult to see that it is sufficient to define an action on $\Proj(\Rep_0(G_1T))$.
-Therefore it is sufficient to construct the action of $\Sbimod$ on $\mathcal{K}_{\AJS}$.
-The main obstructions to do it are the following. \begin{enumerate} \item Elias-Williamson defined $\Sbimod$ via generators and relations.
-Since relations are very complicated, it is hard to check that the action is well-defined. \item The category $\mathcal{K}_{\AJS}$ contains only `local' information.
-Hence it is difficult to construct the action directly. \end{enumerate}
+In order to obtain an action of $\mathcal{D}$ on $\Rep_0(G_1T)$, it is sufficient to define an action on $\Proj(\Rep_0(G_1T))$ (see \ref{subsec:Representation Theory}).
+Therefore, by the results of Andersen-Jantzen-Soergel, it is sufficient to construct the action of $\mathcal{D}$ on the essential image of $\mathcal{V}$.
+The main obstructions to do it are the following. \begin{enumerate} \item Elias-Williamson defined $\mathcal{D}$ via generators and relations.
+Since the relations are very complicated, it is hard to check that the action is well-defined. \item The category $\mathcal{K}_{\AJS}$ contains only `local' information.
+Hence, it is difficult to construct the action directly. \end{enumerate}